 Film archives contain large and diverse collections of historical films.
 In order to exhibit and exploit these collections commercially, archives need to digitize their holdings.
 With more than 400 Mio. € per year globally and growth rates of 8 % annually, the digitization of analog film material is an exponentially growing market.
 However, as a study by the research team has shown, there is no professional high-end film scanner on the market that is able to digitize the whole range of these films.

 The most important bottleneck in digitization workflows is the optical set-up of the scanners.
 The second bottleneck is a lack of knowledge of historical films on the part of most service providers.
-The PoC addresses both of these current drawbacks: by improving the scanner, and by delivering a comprehensive package that includes information about the film stocks’ physical properties and models for color reconstruction, in line with high scientific standards.
-As a result, scanning and post-processing times will be greatly reduced and workflows will become much more cost-efficient.
-Furthermore, an accurate digital rendition of analog films is crucial for the long-term sustainability of digital representation.
+The PoC addresses both of these current drawbacks: by improving the scanner, and by delivering infornation about the film stocks’ physical properties and approaches for color reconstruction, in line with high scientific standards.
+An accurate digital rendition of analog films is crucial for the long-term sustainability of digital representations.

-European Research Council (Proof of Concept) mit 148’320 EUR
+European Research Council (Proof of Concept) with 148’320 EUR